Joanna Reed

 Courses taught: Soc.
 111AC, (Sociology of the Family), Soc.
 111C(Childhood), Soc.
 130AC (Social Inequalities: American Cultures), Soc.
 136 (Urban Sociology), Soc.
 116 (Sociology of Work)

 Joanna Reed received her BA in Anthropology from U.C.
 Berkeley in 1998, and her Ph.D. in Sociology from Northwestern University in 2008.
 Between college and graduate school, she worked in community organizations and public schools.
-Her main research interests are families, social class and inequality, social policy, neighborhoods and gender relations.
+Her main research and teaching interests are families, social class and inequality, social policy, neighborhoods and gender relations.
 Most of her published work focuses on the experiences of unmarried couples with children in the U.S.—their relationship trajectories and stability, what marriage, cohabitation and parenthood mean to them, pregnancy intentions and contraception practices.
-She is currently working on a project studying Lecturers (non-tenured faculty) in the UC system.

 Representative Publications